NotAnyMike/uber/csv/README.md

 ## The structure of the files

-files will not containe header in order to simplify the code in netlogo
+files will not contain header in order to simplify the code in netlogo

 ### File `vertices.csv`